 - Group Policy -By default, this policy is configured on the client.

-- Internet Settings for Security Zones -Ensure that you add the Store/XenApp Service URL to the list of Security Zones in the Internet Options.
-If the Security Zones are configured using Group policy, any change in the policy requires the Advanced Preference window to be reopened for the changes to take effect and to display the correct status of the test.
+- Internet Settings for Security Zones - Make sure that you add the Store/XenApp Service URL to the list of Security Zones in the Internet Options.
+If the Security Zones are configured using Group policy, you must reopen the Advanced Preference window for the changes to take effect and to display the correct status of the test.

-If you are accessing Workspace for Web, the test results are not applicable.
+If you’re accessing Workspace for Web, the test results aren’t applicable.

 In a multi-store configuration, the authentication method test runs on all configured stores.